Pelicram/Hattara-Printable-Low-Profile-Keycaps/README.md

 *MX versions coming soon!*

-3D Printable Low Profile MX/Choc Keycaps, designed to be printed with SLS, MJF or resin printers on sites like JLCPCB or PCBWay.
+3D Printable Low Profile MX/Choc Keycaps, designed to be printed with SLS, MJF or resin printers on sites like JLCPCB and PCBWay.
 The tolerances have been tested to work with SLS but I can't promise they'll work with other manufacturing methods.
 Let me know if you order these in MJF or Resin, and how they fit.

 Included sizes:
 * 1u